Identification and Estimation of Causal Effects in High-Frequency Event Studies

 It is noteworthy that the event study estimand obtained from a standard linear regression is able to recover a nonparametric causal effect in this case.
 The event study empirical applications in the literature most often assume a linear simultaneous equations model.
 Our assumptions on the structural and reduced-form as well as the moment conditions {[}cf. Assumptions \ref{Assumption: Structural Form}-\ref{Assumption: Relative Exogeneity}(ii,iii){]} are easily satisfied in those contexts.
 Under the linear model \eqref{Eq.: Event study general model} and relative exogeneity, Theorem \ref{Theorem: WATE Event Study with Relative Exogeneity} implies that $\beta_{\mathrm{ES},t}\rightarrow\beta$ since $\partial\widetilde{Y}_{t}\left(d\right)/\partial d=\beta.$

 The key identification condition is relative exogeneity, which also relates to the size of the time window surrounding an announcement or event.
-As the size of the window expands, it becomes less likely that the policy shock dominates all other shocks within the window.
-Our results suggest that empirical work using the high-frequency event study regression approach should be very careful to isolate the surprise component of the policy news so that the policy shock dominates the other shocks in the event window.
-Hence, the proposed research provides theoretical support to the concerns expressed recently by \citeauthor{bauer/swanson:2022} (\citeyear{bauer/swanson:2021}, \citeyear{bauer/swanson:2022}) on the credibility of some high-frequency event study estimates when the outcome variable is the Blue Chip forecast revision that is based on a one-month window.
-Given that the narrow size of the window is not a sufficient condition for identification, empirical researchers should devise creative ways to extract the unexpected component of the news.
+As the size of the window expands, it becomes less likely that the policy shock dominates all other variables within the window.
+Given that the narrow size of the window is not a sufficient condition for identification, our results suggest that empirical work using the high-frequency event study regression approach should be very careful to isolate the surprise component of the policy news so that the policy shock dominates the other variables in the event window.
+Hence, our theoretical results support the concerns expressed recently by \citeauthor{bauer/swanson:2022} (\citeyear{bauer/swanson:2021}, \citeyear{bauer/swanson:2022}) on the credibility of some high-frequency event study estimates when the outcome variable is the Blue Chip forecast revision that is based on a one-month window.